Unlike paid media, earned media lacks the tools to form trustworthy predictions about the outcomes, which can make potential SEO customers indecisive.

 It allows the customer to perform their independent research and build more trust in the projected outcome.
 Not only that, but they now have a point of reference for your pricing as well.

 As you have now navigated the forecast’s ins and outs, there’s still one more thing that may get the customer stuck in a loop.

 Can they trust your agency on delivery?
 Would they be able to check the progress by themselves?

 They can’t just load up their analytics account and see the impact – the results are a mix between branded and non-branded keywords.

 You could provide a detailed explanation of how reporting will run in relationship with the set goal and what goes into the metrics that describe their visibility.

-Taking it a step further and including the objective in the contract can remove any fear they might have.
+Taking it a step further, you can include the objective in your contract, and remove any fear they still have.

 It’s bold, but isn’t it worth it to have your agency’s day-to-day operations aligned with your customer’s results?

-Remove doubts that could form in their mind, by explaining each hypothesis and backing it up with evidence, by going through the following:
+Remove doubts that can form in their mind, by explaining each hypothesis and backing it up with evidence, going through the following: